 About Tamara: In addition to more than 10 years of wealth management experience, Tamara holds the Chartered Financial Analyst (CFA) and Chartered Investment Manager (CIM®) designations and has obtained the Life License Qualification Program (LLQP).
-She is currently a Portfolio Manager at TD Wealth Private Investment Counsel, one of Canada’s largest private client money management firms.
+She is currently a Senior Portfolio Manager at TD Wealth Private Investment Counsel, one of Canada’s largest private client money management firms.

 One of the more popular questions received at 300Hours is how to break into the various finance industries that strongly target CFA candidates and charterholders.

 Wealth management is a classic CFA career path – most wealth managers are CFA-qualified.
 But how exactly do you break into wealth management?